-- 1. All applicants are required to pay a nonrefundable fee of \$5,450 at the submission of the preliminary application.
-This fee covers the cost of the market study or physical needs assessment and a \$1,150 preliminary application processing fee (which will be assessed for every electronic application submitted).
+- 1. All applicants are required to pay a nonrefundable fee of \$5,470 at the submission of the preliminary application.
+This fee covers the cost of the market study or physical needs assessment and a \$1,170 preliminary application processing fee (which will be assessed for every electronic application submitted).
 The Agency may charge additional fee(s) to cover the cost of direct contracting with other providers (such as appraisers). - 2.
-All applicants are required to pay a nonrefundable processing fee of \$1,150 upon submission of the full application. - 3.
-Entities receiving 9% tax credit awards are required to pay a nonrefundable allocation fee equal to 0.62% of the project's total qualified basis. - For projects with prior awards applying under Section II(A), the allocation fee will be the amount calculated above less the fee paid for the 2007 or 2008 award.
-The allocation fee must be paid to the Agency upon the earlier of return of the reservation letter or carryover allocation agreement.
-Failure to return the required documentation (such as ownership entity information) and fee by the date specified may result in cancellation of the tax credit reservation. - 4.
+All applicants are required to pay a nonrefundable processing fee of \$1,170 upon submission of the full application. - 3.
+Entities receiving 9% tax credit awards are required to pay a nonrefundable allocation fee equal to 0.64% of the project's total qualified basis. - 4.
 Entities receiving tax exempt bond volume are required to pay a nonrefundable allocation fee equal to forty (40) basis points of the awarded bond volume.
 (For example, the fee due on a \$10 million bond award would be \$40,000.)
 The allocation fee will be due at the time the bond volume is awarded.
 Failure to return the required documentation and fee by the date specified may result in cancellation of the bond allocation.
 The Agency may assess other fees for additional monitoring responsibilities. - 5.
-Owners must pay a monitoring fee of \$700 per unit (includes all units, qualified, unrestricted and employee) prior to issuance of the project's IRS Form 8609. - 6.
+Owners must pay a monitoring fee of \$720 per unit (includes all units, qualified, unrestricted and employee) prior to issuance of the project's IRS Form 8609. - 6.
 If expenses for legal services are incurred by the Committee or Agency to correct mistakes of the Owner which jeopardize use of the tax credits, such legal costs will be paid by the Owner in the amount charged to the Agency or the Committee. - 7.
 The Agency may assess applicants or owners a fee of up to \$2,000 for each instance of failure to comply with a written requirement, whether or not such requirement is in the Plan.
-The Agency will not process applications or other documentation relating to any Principal who has an outstanding balance of fees owed; such a delay in processing may result in disqualification of application(s).
+The Agency will not process applications or other documentation relating to any Principal who has an outstanding balance of fees owed; such a delay in processing may result in disqualification of application(s). - 8.
+The Agency will assess \$1,500 for closing a state tax credit loan and \$2,000 for an RPP closing.